Chris-Brighton/dm-toolbox/README.md

 ## Install Setup

-Install the version of node relevant to your operating system > [Node Link](https://nodejs.org/en/download/)
+Install the version of node relevant to your operating system > [Node Website](https://nodejs.org/en/download/)

+Download the zip folder from git for the project > [Download Link](https://github.com/Chris-Brighton/dm-toolbox/archive/refs/heads/version-0.0.1.zip)

+Unzip the folder after downloading

+Open a windows command prompt and navigate to the unzipped folder using `cd` > [Microsoft Help Website](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/cd)

+Once you have navigated to the `dm-toolbox` folder you will need to run 2 commands.
+First run `npm install`
+When that has finished run `npm run start` and leave the terminal running you can minimize it just don't close it (this will close the application)

+When the application starts it should say the address of the website you need to go to in your browser, if not you can click hear > [DM's Toolbox Site](http://localhost:3000)

+---

+## Everything Below This Pint Is For Developers

+---

 ## Build Setup